Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 ### Claims authorization

 We're going to create an attribute for authorization.
 In this post we're not going to use an Authorization Server or the "correct" OAuth2 flow for Authorization.
-The claims used will be issued by our application upon authentication.
+The claims used will be issued by our application upon authorization.

     [ClaimAuthorize(CustomClaims.CanChangeAddress)]

-### OWIN Startup
+### OWIN startup

 To support this scenario we're going to utilize serveral middleware components.
 Let's list them in order we need to configure them in our startup class, and their corresponding nuget packages.